axel578/doc-pixelgpt/docs/getting/prompting/Prompting_is_key.md

-      a detailed pixel art shop GUI, symmetrical and colorful, drawn in a cozy medieval fantasy style. at the top, display a warm shop interior background: wooden shelves, hanging banners, stacked crates, and small glowing lamps. a “SHOP” sign hangs above the counter, surrounded by gold coins and purple curtains. in the center, show a 4×4 grid of item slots (16 total) arranged neatly in a square formation. at the bottom, include the player inventory section with 9 columns × 4 rows = 36 slots. surround the interface with a carved wooden frame and small decorative coins and banners. use a black background for strong contrast and warm, soft lighting for atmosphere.
+      a detailed pixel art shop GUI, symmetrical and colorful, drawn in a cozy medieval fantasy style. at the top, display a warm shop interior background: wooden shelves, hanging banners, stacked crates, and small glowing lamps. a “SHOP” sign hangs above the counter, surrounded by gold coins and purple curtains. in the center, show a 4x4 grid of item slots (16 total) arranged neatly in a square formation. at the bottom, include the player inventory section with 9 columns x 4 rows = 36 slots. surround the interface with a carved wooden frame and small decorative coins and banners. use a black background for strong contrast and warm, soft lighting for atmosphere.
     </p>